String Lights, Starry Nights: 30+ DIY Enhancements For Any Living Space

 Since it’s a DIY, you can recreate this style or opt to get imaginative and create a masterpiece of your very own.
-This particular chandelier is perfect for any bedroom, and its true beauty shines at night or when the room is dark.
+This particular chandelier is perfect for any bedroom, our outdoor area and its true beauty shines at night or when it is dark.

 Photo Booth Backdrop